msteffen/manager-readme/README.md

 [^0]: Because I'm only just starting my first official management position, my views will probably change as I learn.
 But, I spent the last ten years reporting to managers, and reading and thinking about management, so I have some ideas that I'm excited to start with.

 [^1]: I had a very formative experience with this early in my career.
 I inherited a deprecated but widely-used service, and its users' ad-hoc demands quickly consumed all of my time.
 I worked totally unsustainable hours trying to finish anything at all before the next emergency, and I mostly failed, and users were always mad about stuff not getting done.
 I thought I was just a bad engineer, but eventually I got a new TL who figured out what was happening and started pushing back on those users, and my job and confidence both got way better.
 Avery Pennarun wrote a [really great blog post about this specifically](https://apenwarr.ca/log/?m=201712), and there's a [somewhat fanciful but very compelling reddit story](https://old.reddit.com/r/antiwork/comments/rkk9qg/im_a_new_supervisor_and_my_direct_reports_are/hpacf5h/) to this end too.

+[^2] Code ownership and, more generally, decision ownership is central to how I think about management—they decide who owns what.